sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 end
 ```

 The first line denotes a module declaration.
-This is achieved by using `defmodule projectname do end`, and is the main module of our project,
+This is achieved by using `defmodule projectname do end`, the main module of our project.

 Below the module declaration, docstrings using triple double quotes `"""` are included:
 - The `@moduledoc` attribute is used to add documentation to the module.
-- The `@doc` attribute is used before a function to provide documentation for it.
+- The `@doc` attribute is used before a function to provide documentation.

 Finally, we have a function declaration.
 By default, the name of our function is `hello`, although we probably want to change that to something more transcendental.
 We will also take some time to write simple module and function docstrings: